Iris 'Jane Phillips'

 Deservedly popular, this has delicate flax-blue, slightly fragrant flowers with spectacular, ruffled petals in May and June and fans of sword-shaped, grey-green leaves.
 This tall bearded iris is gorgeous planted en masse in a sunny, well-drained border or as part of a cottage-garden scheme.

 - Garden care: Plant shallowly with the upper part of the rhizome sitting on the surface of the soil, incorporating a low nitrogen fertiliser in the planting hole.
 After planting remove the upper-most third of the leaves to protect against wind-rock.
 In exposed areas stake with bamboo canes in early spring.
+Remove the stems after flowering from the base as this will concentrate the plant's energy into producing new rhizomes.
 Divide and replant about every three years.

 - Harmful if eaten